Protecting Your Business from a Data Breach - Fleximize

 By Rahul Powar

 Gone are the days when organizations, however small they were, could think about security as an afterthought.
 As former FBI Director Robert Mueller states, "There are only two types of companies: Those that have been hacked and those that will be hacked”.
-Today, it's a question of when, rather than if your organization will be hacked, and it's vital that small businesses, who often have limited resources to deal with the aftermath of a brutal cyber attack (and the almost inevitable GDPR fine), put strategies in place to thwart a breach and minimize its impact.
+Today, it's a question of when, rather than if your organization will be hacked, and it's vital that small businesses, who often have limited resources to deal with the aftermath of a brutal cyber attack (and the almost inevitable GDPR fine), put strategies in place to thwart a breach and minimise its impact.

 However, the rollout of GDPR has put many startups and SMEs on the back foot - with so many operational issues to manage, security can easily take a backseat.